lsst-dm/dmtn-020/index.rst

 ==================

 This guide is primarily aimed at the LSST DM technical managers.
 Technical managers report directly to the DM Project Manager.
-Per :ldm:`472`, they are expected to:

-- Assemble the team capable of delivering work scoped through the :term:`WBS` on-time and within budget.
-Provide daily technical management and leadership for the team, monitor and optimize team performance.

-- Work closely with the DM Project Manager on defining short and long-term plan and schedule for their teams.
-Direct the execution of their team's plan, ensuring the team delivers on-time and within budget.

-- Report group's activities as required, including reporting to the :term:`EVMS` used by LSST, and providing input for monthly status reports.

-In short, technical managers are, in general, expected to act as :term:`CAM` and technical lead for their groups; as such, they are sometimes referred to as “T/CAMs”.
+Technical managers are, in general, expected to act as :term:`CAM` and technical lead for their WBS elements; as such, they are sometimes referred to as “T/CAMs”.
+The TCAM role is described in
+:ldm:`294`.
 The role of CAM is defined in detail :ref:`below
 <sec-structure>`.

 .. _sec-structure: